bioc/oncoscanR/README.md

 in this package.

-**Disclaimer**: The use of OncoScan:TM: platform in this research does not imply an endorsement or recommendation of Thermo Fisher Scientific Inc. and its subsidiaries for the utilization of any specific algorithm or methodology with the OncoScan:TM: platform for HRD analysis.
-Thermo Fisher Scientific Inc. and its subsidiaries make no claims regarding the suitability, performance or efficacy of any algorithms or methodologies used in conjunction with the OncoScan platform for HRD analysis.
-Furthermore, Thermo Fisher Scientific Inc. and its subsidiaries take no responsibility, and anyone using any specific algorithms or methodologies in conjunction with the OncoScan:TM: platform for HRD analysis is solely responsible for researching, identifying, and obtaining any necessary third-party rights and ensuring that such use is in compliance with applicable laws and regulations.
+**Disclaimer**: The use of OncoScan™️ platform in this research does not imply an endorsement or recommendation of Thermo Fisher Scientific Inc. and its subsidiaries for the utilization of any specific algorithm or methodology with the OncoScan™️ platform for HRD analysis.
+Thermo Fisher Scientific Inc. and its subsidiaries make no claims regarding the suitability, performance or efficacy of any algorithms or methodologies used in conjunction with the OncoScan™️ platform for HRD analysis.
+Furthermore, Thermo Fisher Scientific Inc. and its subsidiaries take no responsibility, and anyone using any specific algorithms or methodologies in conjunction with the OncoScan™️ platform for HRD analysis is solely responsible for researching, identifying, and obtaining any necessary third-party rights and ensuring that such use is in compliance with applicable laws and regulations.

 ### Computation of arm-level alteration
-An arm is declared globally altered if more than 90% of its bases are altered with a similar CNV type (amplifications [5 copies or more], gains [1-2 extra copies], losses or copy-neutral losses of heterozygozity [LOH])[Christinat, J Mol Diagn 2021; PMID: 34454110].
+An arm is declared globally altered if more than 90% of its bases are altered with a similar CNV type (amplifications [5 copies or more], gains [1-2 extra copies], losses or copy-neutral losses of heterozygozity [LOH])[Christinat 2021].
 For instance, "gain of 3p" indicates that there is more than 90% of arm with 3 copies but less than 90% with 5 (otherwise it would be an amplification).
 Prior to computation, segments of same copy number and at a distance <300Kbp (Oncoscan resolution genome-wide) are merged.
 The remaining segments are filtered to a minimum size of 300Kbp.